capnfabs/emoji-haiku/developer_notes.md

 According to spec, valid unicode codepoints are from 0x0 to 0x10FFFF (see http://unicode.org/glossary/#code_point).

 # TODO:
 - Maybe add more emoji.
-We're missing flags, for example, and they were something I liked about v1?
+We're missing flags and families.
+I don't know if they're super necessary, but I sorta liked the flags in v1.
 - Sort out genders in the CLDR XML descriptions.
 There's a few pieces here:
   - Modify the description parsing code to scan the CLDR XML file and deduplicate (for example) 'man artist' 'woman artist'.
   - This is complicated though, because the verb ones still need an actor, I think.
 We can make it sometimes say "person" instead of "man" or "woman" as well though.